From London to North Hill

 Minehead seafront: the old (inaccurate) sign

-It was pretty unchanged as were the couple who run it.
-We popped over to the shop to book in, make telephone calls and stock up on supplies.
-We worried about the possibility of heavy rain and so were eager to get the tent up as fast as possible after some procrastination over where to put it.
-Many of the most desirable spots are reserved for camper vans as this seems to be the only way for the site to make money.
-We got into the tent and our caterpillar sleeping bags and, feeling pretty satisfied not to be out in the rain, ate some strangely reconstituted almond curry with rice made from powdery stuff in a tinfoil pack.
-Very nice indeed but not the slightest hint of curry about it.
-Unfortunately we had pitched the tent between two bushes – it seemed like a good spot at the time – at a hopeless angle so gravity ensured two people and two rucksacks all slept on the same spot.
+It was comforting after our stressful journey to find the familiar site pretty much unchanged as were the (since-retired) couple who ran it.
+We popped over to the shop to book in, make telephone calls and stock up on supplies but were worried about the possibility of heavy rain and so were eager to get the tent up as fast as possible.
+After some procrastination over where to put it we chose what seemed like a desirable spot between two bushes, got inside the tent and wriggled into our caterpillar-like sleeping bags feeling pretty satisfied not to be out in the rain any more.
+That evening’s rations were some strangely-reconstituted almond curry with rice made from powdery stuff in a tinfoil pack that was very nice indeed but had not the slightest hint of curry about it.
+Ah well, it’s all hot food, innit.
+Unfortunately we learned round about this point that we had pitched the tent on quite a sleep slope so gravity ensured two people and two rucksacks all slept on the same spot.
+The perfect end to a perfect day.
+We shouldn’t have been let out on our own, should we?